pantheon-systems/documentation/source/_docs/support.md

 We love helping developers succeed!
 Our support plans range from basic platform support to more comprehensive SLA-backed support.
 While we have limits to the support we can provide, our [Professional Services](https://pantheon.io/docs/professional-services/) team is able to assist in areas that fall outside of support scope.
 [Contact Sales](https://pantheon.io/contact-us){.external} if your requirements fall outside the scope outlined below.

 ### Code
 Your site code belongs to you.
-We can offer Diamond support customers advice on best practices and debugging assistance, but our support team does not change the code of our customers.
+We can offer Diamond support customers advice on best practices and debugging assistance, but our support team does not change customer code.
 Pantheon provides updates to the upstream for the site, which only affect core files and Pantheon-specific additions.
 It is your responsibility to ensure the upstream is not overwritten.
 If it is, updates initiated from the Dashboard will cause conflicts that you must [resolve manually](/docs/core-updates#apply-upstream-updates-manually-from-the-command-line-to-resolve-merge-conflicts) using Git.

 ### Outdated Core
 Outdated versions of core are not supported on the platform.
 This includes importing a site, then manually downgrading to an older version of core.
 Sites utilizing a [Custom Upstream must be updated](/docs/maintain-custom-upstream/) by the upstream maintainer each time the project releases a new version.